sherlockblaze/blog/source/_posts/unix/concepts/Process-Environment.md

 long sum[1000];
 ```

-appearing outside any funcion causes this variable to be stored in the uninitialized data segment.
+appearing outside any function causes this variable to be stored in the uninitialized data segment.

-- **Stack**, where automatic variables are stored, along with information that is saved each time a funcion is called.
+- **Stack**, where automatic variables are stored, along with information that is saved each time a function is called.
 Each time a function is called, the address of where to return to and certain information about the caller's environment, such as some of the machine registers, are saved on the stack.
-The newly called function then allocates room on the stack for its automactic and temporary variables.
+The newly called function then allocates room on the stack for its automatic and temporary variables.
 This is how recursive functions in C can work.
 Each time a recursive function calls itself, a new stack frame is used, so one set of variables doesn't interfere with the variables from another instance of the function.
 - **Heap**, where dynamic memory allocation usually takes place.
 Historically, the heap has been located between the uninitialized data and the stack.

 The following picture shows the typical arrangement of these segments.
 This is a logical picture of how a program looks.

 ![Typical Memory Arrangement](https://sherlockblaze.com/resources/img/unix/typical-memory-arrangement.png)

-> Serveral more segment types exist in an `a.out`, containing the symbol table, debugging information, linkage tables for dynamic shared libraries, and the like.
+> Several more segment types exist in an `a.out`, containing the symbol table, debugging information, linkage tables for dynamic shared libraries, and the like.
 These additional sections don't get loaded as part of the program's image executed by a process.

 Note from above picture that the contents of the uninitialized data segment are not stored in the program file on disk, because the kernel sets the contents to 0 before the program starts running.
 The only portions of the program that need to be saved in the program file are the text segment and the initialized data.